SovereignCloudStack/standards/Drafts/scs-0002-v2-standards-docs-org.md

 #### Special Implementation Details

 SCS's unique architecture necessitates a unique approach to documentation.
-To ensure seamless integration of reference documentation for modules and components developed for SCS, we have created a custom workflow.
+To ensure seamless integration of reference documentation for Components and components developed for SCS, we have created a custom workflow.
 This workflow automatically syncs upstream repositories, pulling the most recent documentation at regular intervals.

-We have accomplished this by utilizing a Node.js post-install script found here.
+We have accomplished this by utilizing a Node.js post-install script found [here](https://github.com/SovereignCloudStack/docs-page/blob/main/getDocs.js).

 This script prompts the system to pull the latest docs every eight hours and build the static page.
 The workflow's specifications can be viewed here.

-The modules incorporated within the documentation are defined here.
+The Components incorporated within the documentation are defined in the docs.package.json [here](https://github.com/SovereignCloudStack/docs-page/blob/main/docs.package.json).

 ### Writing Style and Format – Style Guide